pawn-lang/YSI-Includes/YSI_Game/y_weapondata.md

 # y_weapondata

-Information about GTA vehicles - speeds, abilities, colours, etc.
+Provides information about GTA weapons - their name, ID, slot and model ID.

 ## YSI